 On the Friday I went back in, into a ward where this was also happening to some other women.
 They gave me a bed and told me to wait for a doctor to be along.
 The same one who saw me take the pill on Wednesday.

-This contained some strong painkillers, an antibiotic suppository (with lubrication and rubber gloves, to avoid infection), a pregnancy test to take after 3 weeks and some more pills to take after 6 hours of the second lot are inserted into the vagina.
+This contained some strong painkillers, an antibiotic suppository (with lubrication and rubber gloves, to avoid infection), a pregnancy test to take after 3 weeks and some more pills to take after 6 hours of the second lot which are inserted vaginally.

 The doctor went through everything that would happen within the next few hours, and what to do with the contents of the pack she would be giving me.
-She inserted the tablets into my vagina using her fingers which had on rubber gloves and were well lubricated so it wasn't uncomfortable.
+She inserted the tablets into me using her fingers which had on rubber gloves and were well lubricated so it wasn't uncomfortable.

 My partner had come with me on this day and he drove me home after, I wanted to be in the privacy of my own home.
 My mother also came round to my house later that day.

-It's now the Monday following the Friday of my termination, I am still bleeding, its not heavy, and its not clotted.
-It feels very similar as one of my regular periods would, just a tiny bit more uncomfortable.
-My lower back and thighs are very achey, and I am very lethargic, which is to be expected.
+It's now the Monday following the Friday of my termination, I am still bleeding, it's not heavy, and it's not clotted.
+It feels very similar to how one of my regular periods would, just a tiny bit more uncomfortable.
+My lower back and thighs are very achy, and I am very lethargic, which is to be expected.